 - b.
 Nonresidential Construction.
-All new and modern construction and substantial improvement of any nonresidential structure shall either be elevated to conform to Subsection 17.32.050.A(3.a) of this paragraph or: - (1) Be floodproofed, together with attendant utility and sanitary facilities, below the elevation recommended under Subsection 17.32.050.A(3.a), so that the structure is watertight with walls substantially impermeable to the passage of water; - (2) Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy; and - (3) Be certified by a registered civil engineer or architect that the standards of both Subsections 17.32.050.A(3.a) or (3.b) are satisfied.
+All new and modern construction and substantial improvement of any nonresidential structure shall either be elevated to conform to Subsection 130.32.050.A.3.a (Elevation and Floodproofing, Residential Construction) above or: - (1) Be floodproofed, together with attendant utility and sanitary facilities, below the elevation recommended under Subsection 130.32.050.A.3.a (Elevation and Floodproofing, Residential Construction), so that the structure is watertight with walls substantially impermeable to the passage of water; - (2) Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy; and - (3) Be certified by a registered civil engineer or architect that the standards of both Subsections 130.32.050.A.3.a (Elevation and Floodproofing, Residential Construction) or 130.32.050.A.3.b (Elevation and Floodproofing, Nonresidential Construction) are satisfied.
 Such certification shall be provided to the Floodplain Administrator. - c.
 Flood Openings.
 All new and modern construction and substantial improvements of any structures with fully enclosed areas below the lowest floor (excluding basements) that are usable solely for parking of vehicles, building access or storage, and which are subject to flooding, shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwater.
-Designs for meeting this requirement must meet the following minimum criteria: - (1) For non-engineered openings: - (a) Have a minimum of two openings on different sides having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding; - (b) The bottom of all openings shall be no higher than one foot above grade. - (c) Openings may be equipped with screens, louvers, valves or other coverings or devices provided that they allow the automatic entry and exit of floodwater; and - (d) Buildings with more than one enclosed area must have openings on exterior walls for each area to allow flood water to directly enter; or - (2) Be certified by a licensed civil engineer or architect.
+Designs for meeting this requirement must meet the following minimum criteria: - (1) For non-engineered openings: - (a) Have a minimum of two openings on different sides having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding; - (b) The bottom of all openings shall be no higher than one foot above grade.

+- (c) Openings may be equipped with screens, louvers, valves or other coverings or devices provided that they allow the automatic entry and exit of floodwater; and - (d) Buildings with more than one enclosed area must have openings on exterior walls for each area to allow flood water to directly enter; or - (2) Be certified by a licensed civil engineer or architect.